 The student is referred to the instructor of record and the appropriate graduate staff person in the student's academic department.
-STE students contact Katie Sanchez at kosanchez@fsu.edu.
+STE students contact Veronica Houck at vhouck@fsu.edu.

 Students are informed that they are tuition/fee liable if a course is dropped before the seventh week (prorated for summer) of the semester.
 Students are informed that they are tuition/fee and grade liable if a course is dropped after the seventh week (prorated for summer) of the semester.